SAP/.github/README.md

 # Default Community Health Files

-This repository contains the [default community files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) for the SAP organization on GitHub.
+This repository contains the [default community files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) for the SAP-docs organization on GitHub.

 These files are used by all public repositories if there are no own versions of these health files configured.